SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 For positive numbers, the leading bits will be `0`, so we can simply or the number to find the highest bit that was set.
 For negative numbers, the leading bits are `1`, and so we need to find the last bit that is set before the first leading zero (due to the two's complement representation and needing to keep a sign bit).
 We do this by inverting the bits and left-shifting by one, then combining with `bitTest`.

-After doing this for all frequencies, we know the maximum size of all of the \\(Q\\), and so we can compute a bitshift based on the largest:
+After doing this for all frequencies, we know the maximum size of all of the \\(Q\\), and so we can compute a bit shift based on the largest:
 ```C
 // Compute shift from highest bit that is set
 if (bitTest & (1 << 15)) shift = 8;